-Lunch Guest Protocol: Due to the continued COVID-19 and space restrictions, we cannot accommodate lunch visits.
+Lunch Guest Protocol: Due to continued COVID-19 and space restrictions, we cannot accommodate lunch visits.

 Free & Reduced Meal Program: Greater Clark County Schools also offers an online application for the Free and Reduced Price Meals Program for families that meet income guidelines.
 This program offers parents a convenient method of providing nutritionally balanced meals at the lowest possible price.
 The online application is simple, secure, and confidential and you have the ability to apply for all your children at the same time.
 Parents have the ability to apply at any point throughout the school year and may also reapply if your financial situation changes.
 You can apply online via the corporation's website.
+Although Northaven receives free breakfast and lunch through CEEP, families still need to apply online because of textbooks assistance.